 Approximately 17 percent of participants responded to the drug, including two patients whose tumors shrunk in half and one patient whose cancer completely disappeared and had not recurred during six years of follow-up appointments.
 Heart problems — including fast heartbeat and pericardial effusion — were reported in approximately one-fifth of participants.

 In 2009, a phase II study of belinostat as a singular therapy was studied in 13 people with pleural mesothelioma.
-The drug halted tumor growth in two participants but did not shrink tumors or significantly extend survival.
-The researchers concluded belinostat is not effective on its own, but it should be studied in combination with other anticancer drugs.
+The drug halted tumor growth in two participants, but did not shrink tumors or significantly extend survival.
+The researchers concluded belinostat is not effective on its own, but should be studied in combination with other anti-cancer drugs.

 In 2006, a phase I clinical trial evaluated the effect of decitabine in six people with pleural mesothelioma.
 The drug stopped tumor growth for two mesothelioma patients.
 Researchers stated the drug proved active against mesothelioma and that further research in combination with other drugs is warranted.